 Season both sides of chicken thighs with salt and pepper.
 Add 3 tablespoons of olive oil to the skillet—or enough to coat the bottom of the pan—and place it over medium-high heat.
 Add the chicken to the hot pan, skin-side down.
 Sear the chicken thighs for 5 to 6 minutes, or until skin is golden brown.
 Turn the chicken over and continue cooking for 2 minutes.

 Remove the pan from the heat and add the vegetables back to the pan, arranging them around the chicken pieces.
-If your skillet or saute pan is not oven-safe or if it isn't large enough, transfer the chicken and vegetables to an oiled rimmed sheet pan.
+If your skillet or sauté pan is not oven safe or if it isn't large enough, transfer the chicken and vegetables to an oiled rimmed sheet pan.

 In a small bowl, combine the honey, Dijon mustard, and the remaining 1 tablespoon of olive oil.
 Brush the chicken lightly with the honey mustard mixture.

-Roast for 15 to 18 minutes, or until the chicken reaches an internal temperature of 165 to 175 F,* stirring and turning the vegetables about halfway through the cooking time.
+Roast for 15 to 18 minutes, or until the chicken reaches an internal temperature of 165 F to 175 F,* stirring and turning the vegetables about halfway through the cooking time.